 Student Opportunities

-This page is regularly updated during the academic year (August–May) with opportunities that may be of interest to our students.
+This page is regularly updated during the academic year (August–May) with auditions, internships, jobs, and other opportunities that may be of interest to our students.
 If you would like to list an opportunity or resource, please email tdps@berkeley.edu

 Please Note: Listings do not imply endorsement of any organization or individual by the Department of Theater, Dance, and Performance Studies.
 Whenever possible, we will do basic vetting of opportunities and provide links to information about the sponsoring organizations.